MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. Toggle **Adaptive Protection** to **On**, then select **Save**.

 You've successfully enabled Adaptive Protection.
-Microsoft Purview will now apply stricter policy actions automatically when insider risk levels rise.
+Adaptive Protection is now enabled.
+Enforcement actions will automatically adjust based on a user's insider risk level.